Neraud/dotfiles/README.md

 `configure_shell.sh` installs and configures tools to have a working `bash` or `zsh` shell.
 It has been developed for Ubuntu (22 or 24 LTS) and Arch.

+Configurations in this repo are linked to their path (usually under $HOME/.config) using GNU stow.

 ### Common tools

 In both cases, it deploys: